However long the night, the dawn will break.

 There are various points in life where you might feel anxious, disorganized, frustrated, sadness or confusion, and those are the best times to talk to a a person who is not in your inner-circle, and won't make you feel judged.

-I identify as a Systemic and Psychospiritual Therapist, meaning that when we work together, I’m going to analyze people, places and societal influences, and can also work guide you through spiritual healing (if you would like).
+I identify as a Systemic and Psychospiritual (Afro-Spirituality, specifically) Therapist, meaning that when we work together, I’m going to analyze people, places and societal influences, and can also help guide you through spiritual healing (if you would like).

 My approach to counseling in is one of collaboration.
 My goal through working together is to help you understand how your circumstances are shaped by past and present relationships, cultural and inter-generational values.
 I will hold space for you with empathetic curiosity.